| Title: | Functionality for Characterizing Peaks in Mass Spectrometry in a Scan-Centric Manner |

 SCMzml$predict_frequency( frequency_fit_description = self$frequency_fit_description, mz_fit_description = self$mz_fit_description )

-the regression model definition
+frequency_fit_descriptionthe regression model definition

-the regression model definition
+mz_fit_descriptionthe regression model definition

 convert_to_frequency()